Published on August 13, 2024

 Preparing for an appointment

-You're likely to start by seeing your primary care provider.
+You're likely to start by seeing your primary healthcare professional.
 However, in some cases when you call to set up an appointment, you may be referred to an allergist or other specialist.

 Take a family member or friend along, if possible.
 Someone who accompanies you can help you remember information.